A presenter speaks into a microphone at a corporate seminar, with a large screen displaying a group.

 Stakeholder management is the process of identifying, analyzing, communicating with, and aligning all individuals or groups who have an interest in or influence over an event.
 In MICE, this includes:

-The goal is to balance these diverse needs, ensuring the event delivers value for everyone involved.
+The goal is to balance these diverse needs so the event delivers value for everyone involved.

 Why Stakeholder Management Matters in Events

 Events are high-stakes projects where misalignment creates visible failures.
-Stakeholder management matters because it:
+Stakeholder management:

 Without proper management, even world-class conferences or company retreats risk failure due to conflicting agendas.